ksmith0813/portfolio-ts/README.md

 - Home page with an introduction about me and tile links to some of the pages.

-- Dashboard - TODO.
+- Dashboard with various wigets

-- Form Registration with multiple steps - TODO.
+- Form Registration with multiple steps

-- Grid view with filtering, sorting, custom column hiding - TODO.
+- Grid view example

-- List view with an editable todo list - TODO.

-- Weather page - TODO.
+- Weather page

-- Data visualizations - TODO.
+- Data visualizations

-- Theming menu option to change the theme color throughout the application - TODO.
+- Random Dog Picture fetching